rwehresmann/farma_alg_reborn/README.md

 The implementation is in course and constantly updated in this repository.

+**Please note:**

-**Please note:** Deadlines issues made me ignore some good practices in code to have a finished version of the tool to be tested.
+> Deadlines issues allied to project scope changes made me ignore some good practices in code to have a finished version of the tool to be tested.
 This is a result of a search project, and should be evaluated for its purpose and functionality.
 A lot of code refactor can be done, and future steps of this work (after evaluate its practical result) include this.

 ## Dependencies